Active-Active Geo-Distributed Redis (CRDB)

 Configure FQDNs in a DNS server for connections to the cluster.

 CRDBs are not compatible with the Discovery Service for inter-cluster communications, but are compatible with local application connections.

 Configure the network so that all nodes in each cluster can connect to the proxy port and the cluster admin port (9443) of each cluster.

 Confirm that a network time service is configured and running on each node in all clusters.

 - RS is limited to five Participating Clusters or CRDB Instances per CRDB.

-- An existing database cannot be configured to be a CRDB and visa versa.
-You must create a new CRDB and migrate your existing data.
+- An existing database cannot modified to be a CRDB.
+To move existing data to a CRDB you must create a new CRDB and migrate your data.

-- OSS cluster API is not supported for use with CRDB.
+OSS cluster API is not supported with CRDB.